-Assemblies and collective worship, our school's Greenie Rules behaviour system, teacher praise and rewards, learning gems, head teacher and gold awards and through relationships: child to child, adult to child and adult to adult across the school.
+Assemblies and collective worship, our school's behaviour system, teacher praise and rewards, house points, head teacher awards and through relationships: child to child, adult to child and adult to adult across the school.

 We aim to 'live' what is learnt and apply it to everyday situations in the school community.